floragunncom/search-guard-docs/kibana.md

 ![](images/kibana_basic_auth.png)

-Type in the username and pasword of your `kibanaserver` user, and you should be able to access Kibana without errors:
+Type in the username and password of your `kibanaserver` user, and you should be able to access Kibana without errors:

 ![](images/kibana_main_screen.png)